NSU-SU19CSE434S01/SU19CSE434_EshanBarua/README.md

   - Test JavaFX
   - Test Junit5
 - [X] Create Project (Netbean)
-- [X] Strat Build HTML file of a Resume (Bangladeshi Standerd)
+- [X] Build HTML file of a Resume (Bangladeshi Standerd)
-- [X] Strat Build CSS file of the Resume
+- [X] Build CSS file of the Resume
-- [X] Strat Build JFX GUI of the Resume
+- [X] Build JFX GUI of the Resume
-- [X] Strat Implement Test Codes for the Resume
+- [X] Implement Test Codes for the Resume